 If you’ve already registered your corporation’s name but want to operate under a different name, you must file a Certificate of Assumed Name with the Minnesota Secretary of State.
-It costs $30 by mail and $50 for online or in-person.
+It costs $30 by mail and $50 online or in-person.
 An assumed name is also known as a “doing business as” or DBA name.
-You’ll have to renew this certificate each year, and it’s free to do so as long as the name is active and in good standing with the state.
+You’ll have to renew your Minnesota DBA certificate each year.
+It’s free to do so as long as the name is active and in good standing with the state.

-Before making the final decision on your business name, check to make sure it isn’t already trademarked on the state or federal level.
+Before making the final decision on your business name, check to make sure it isn’t already trademarked at the state or federal level.
 After your corporation’s name is in use, you can apply for a trademark or service mark to further secure its protection.
 These marks can be the name of your company, a symbol, or a combination of such used to represent your goods or services.
-It will cost $50 to register your trademark with the state by mail and $70 in-person; online registration isn’t available.
+It will cost $50 to register your trademark with the state by mail and $70 in person.
+Online registration isn’t available.

 At the federal level, you can register your trademark with the United States Patent and Trademark Office (USPTO), which affords greater protection if you want to do business outside of Minnesota.
 Registration with the USPTO costs $225 or $275 per class of goods or services.
 State and federal registrations are both valid for 10 years.

-Directors are the people who are appointed to run the corporation.
+The people appointed to run the corporation are “directors.”
 They generally serve on a board that meets regularly to discuss business and make decisions.
 Directors set policy and represent shareholders.
 They want the corporation to run as smoothly as possible and prosper while doing so.

 Directors don’t need to be the corporation’s owners, but they can be.
 In Minnesota, the first board members can be named in the Articles of Incorporation or elected by the incorporators or shareholders.
-The number of directors required by state law is one or more.
+State law requires there to be one or more directors.

 An organizational meeting is often held to choose directors before the corporation is officially formed.
 However, additional directors may be elected at the first annual meeting after incorporation or at any other time, as written in the company’s articles or bylaws.

 Every Minnesota corporation is required to have a registered office and a registered agent.
 The agent serves as your official recipient for service of process and other legal notices.
 You can appoint a registered agent when filing your Articles of Incorporation.
-They can be an individual, such as yourself, or a business entity, like a ZenBusiness partner.
+They can be an individual, such as yourself, or a business entity, like us.
 The registered office must be a street address within Minnesota, not a P.O. box.
 The registered agent must always be available during normal business hours.

-While it may be tempting to act as your registered agent, there are many reasons to hire a registered agent service.
+While it may be tempting to act as your Minnesota registered agent, there are many reasons to hire a registered agent service.
 For example, a registered agent service like ours can: